kohyamat/p-B/README.md

 ## Contents

-The provided dataset is a processed subset of the original dataset for our biomass turnover analysis of tree species populations demonstrated in the main paper.
-Readers interested in using the data for purposes other than testing our analysis are advised to obtain the raw data of tree inventories of the Pasoh 50-ha plot from the [Forest Research Institute Malaysia (FRIM)](https://www.frim.gov.my) and the [Center for Tropical Forest Science-Forest Global Earth Observatory (CTFS-Forest GEO)](https://forestgeo.si.edu/ctfs-forestgeo-worldwide-network-monitoring-forests-era-global-change), Smithsonian Tropical Research Institute.
+This dataset is a processed subset of the original dataset used in our analysis of biomass turnover across tree populations as demonstrated in the main paper.
+Readers interested in using the Pasoh 50-ha plot data for purposes other than reviewing our analysis are advised to contact the [Forest Research Institute Malaysia (FRIM)](https://www.frim.gov.my) and the [Center for Tropical Forest Science-Forest Global Earth Observatory (CTFS-Forest GEO)](https://forestgeo.si.edu/ctfs-forestgeo-worldwide-network-monitoring-forests-era-global-change), Smithsonian Tropical Research Institute.

 * **turnover_pfr.r** - R code for calculating species-specific structural data and turnover rates.